Polymer/old-docs-site/0.5/articles/webview.md

 {{site.project_title}} does not support the legacy Android Browser, which means the default WebView in older versions of Android (< 4.4.3) will not work.

 If you need to support older versions of Android, try [Crosswalk](https://crosswalk-project.org).
-It's basically a tool that brings the new Chromium webview to Android 4.0+.
+Crosswalk is a tool that brings the new Chromium webview to Android 4.0+.
 One downside is that the entire Chromium runtime gets bundled with your application.
 According to the [Crosswalk FAQ](https://crosswalk-project.org/#documentation/about/faq), this means 24KB web app can balloon into 19.63MB after it's packaged.
 The tradeoff is something to consider.

 ## Recommended app structure

 The files that power your WebView should be entirely within the project's `src/main/assets` folder.
 Android reserves this directory for raw files that your app needs access to.
-It's perfect for static web files.
+Perfect for static web files!

-Inside of the `assets` folder, it's generally recommended to create a `www` folder to stash your web app.
-This folder is also where installed element dependences (e.g. `bower_components`) will go.
+Inside of the `assets` folder, it's recommended to create a `www` folder to stash your web app.
+This folder is also where installed element dependences (e.g. `bower_components`) can go.

 ### Using Bower to install elements